 M.O.S.T.
 8th graders are given a one-time opportunity to apply for a high school scholarship.
 In January, students will receive a M.O.S.T.
 High School Scholarship Application via email and U.S. Mail.
 Along with the application, students must submit their report cards for grades 7 & 8.
 Those who do not return the application by the stated deadline will not be given another opportunity to apply and their M.O.S.T.
 Scholarship will be deactivated after grade 8.
 The application process is designed to reinforce the idea that high school students are ultimately responsible for their own educational experiences.

-Each year M.O.S.T. identifies approximately five rising 9th graders who exhibit outstanding academic promise, leadership, and character and have distinguished themselves among their peers by demonstrating attitudes and behaviors that mark them for success in secondary school, college, and life.
+Each year M.O.S.T. identifies approximately five current rising 9th graders who exhibit outstanding academic promise, leadership, and character and have distinguished themselves among their peers by demonstrating attitudes and behaviors that mark them for success in secondary school, college, and life.
 The McDonnell Scholarship is in addition to the general high school scholarship and is valued at up to $2,500 per year.
 Awards will be made based on grades, teacher recommendations, an in-person test and writing assessment, and an interview in the M.O.S.T. offices.
 Rising 8th graders who are interested in being considered for the McDonnell Scholarship will mark as such on the general high school scholarship application.

 Parents and guardians of high school scholars (general and McDonnell) must continue to qualify financially based on the same income eligibility scale as families of younger students.